Compare Gas & Electricity Prices per kWh in the UK

 What is the average electricity standing charge across the UK?

-Use the table below to compare your daily standing charge for electricity, to the average cost per region:
+Use the table below to compare your daily standing charge for electricity to the average cost in your region:

 Region Average Electricity Standing Charge (p/day)

-Standing Charges and Unit Rates based on Ofgem's Price Cap from 1st October to 31st December 2025
+Standing charges and unit rates are based on Ofgem's Price Cap from 1 July to 30 September 2026.

 What is the average gas price across the UK?

-The average cost of gas per kWh across the UK is 6.29p, which is a 0.6% decrease from the previous average of 6.33p.
+The average cost of gas per kWh across Great Britain is 7.33p, up significantly from the previous average of 5.74p (April to June 2026), reflecting the sharp rise in wholesale gas prices.
 Here is the breakdown per region:

 Region Average Gas Price (p/kWh)

-Standing Charges and Unit Rates based on Ofgem's Price Cap from 1st October to 31st December 2025
+Standing charges and unit rates are based on Ofgem's Price Cap from 1 July to 30 September 2026.

 What is the average gas standing charge in my region?

-Use the table below to compare your daily standing charge for gas, to the average cost per region:
+Use the table below to compare your daily standing charge for gas with the average cost in your region:

 Region Average Gas Standing Charge (p/day)

-Standing Charges and Unit Rates based on Ofgem's Price Cap from 1st October to 31st December 2025
+Standing charges and unit rates are based on Ofgem's Price Cap from 1 July to 30 September 2026.

 What is a kWh?